 - To Learn More About All of the Challenges & Read the Original Blog Post, CLICK HERE

 - To save big and purchase all of the challenges, click here

-I wanted to include a fun and FREE challenge to give you a taste as to how important and effective these challenges can be.
-However, remember that the reflection page used at the end of each challenge is only included in the paid Nitty Gritty Downloads.
+I wanted to include a fun and FREE Sample of one of the challenges to give you a taste as to how important and effective these challenges can be.
+However, remember that the reflection page used at the end of each challenge is only included in the paid Nitty Gritty Versions.

 I love history and the fact that these puzzles were enjoyed by Benjamin Franklin is really fun.
 I’ve made sure to include a puzzle based on his findings and work with creating one of these magical squares.
 Be prepared to have your mind completely blown.
 His work is fascinating.
 Benjamin Franklin worked on an 8×8 and 16×16 square throughout his life.
 In the 16×16 square, magic with numbers truly happens.
 Franklin was even quoted saying that his square, “is the most magically magical of any magic square ever made by any magician.”

-I highly encourage you to purchase the book “Ben Franklin and the Magic Squares,” to accompany these activities.
+I highly encourage you to purchase the book “Ben Franklin and the Magic Squares,” to accompany this challenge.
 You and your students will enjoy the historical context associated with the activity.
 The book is well done and gives a brief history and glimpse into the brain of one of our Founding Fathers.
 The best part, you can snag it for around 5$.
 Click here to purchase.

 Watch the video for a brief preview, can’t wait to hear what you think!

-If you loved this activity and you’re on board with facilitating failure throughout the school year, make sure to check out these activities!
-Remember the reflection sheet is included with the paid challenges.
+If you love this activity and you’re on board with facilitating failure throughout the school year, make sure to check out these activities!
+Remember the reflection sheets are included with the paid challenges.

 - The Nitty Gritty Triangle Activity 1